3DFin/3DFin/CONTRIBUTING.md

 ## Tooling and workflow

-Apart from a `git` and a `Python` distribution (where `Python` version > 3.8) the unique build tool required is `hatch`, but note that for a simple build, because `hatch`/`hatchling` are PEP 517 compatible, you basically do not need to install anything.
+Apart from a `git` and a `Python` distribution (where `Python` version > 3.9) the unique build tool required is `hatch` (version>1.12), but note that for a simple build, because `hatch`/`hatchling` are PEP 517 compatible, you basically do not need to install anything.
 As for any other python package it could be recommended to set up a virtual environment before installation to keep the `PYTHONPATH` of your system clean.
 In development mode, since hatch has builtin [environment management](https://hatch.pypa.io/latest/environment) the need of a virtual env could be avoided.
 For example, instead of setting up a whole virtual enviroment and using `pip install -e .` to work on your editable package, you could simply enter in the default hatch environment with `hatch shell` and run 3DFin from its source three by running `python -m three_d_fin` from the `src` folder

 ## Code structure

 This section describes the file hierarchy in the repository.
-This structure may change in a near future, upon QGIS plugin inclusion.

 Source code is available under the `src` folder.
 End user documentation is stored under `src/documentation`.